Exciting Math Activities for Toddlers

 Even at two years old, toddlers can learn basic math concepts through play and everyday activities.
 Making math a part of daily conversation and play will naturally build their math language, understanding, and problem-solving.

-• Count object.
-Count out loud to model counting when reading books, setting the table, or playing with toys.
-Emphasize the last number reached as the total number (“1,2,3…3 balls!”).
+• Count Objects: Count out loud to model counting when reading books, setting the table, or playing with toys.
+Emphasize the last number reached as the total number (“1, 2, 3… 3 chocolate chips!”).
+We love these counting cookies!

-• Talk about shapes.
-Point out shapes you see around the house and outside.
-Circles, squares, triangles.
-Let them feel the shapes.
+• Talk about Shapes: Point out shapes you see around the house and outside.
+Focus on circles, squares, and triangles.
+Let them feel the shapes of objects.
+This shape puzzle is a must-have!

-• Sort Objects.
-Sort by color, size, and type.
-Example: “Let’s put all the toys here and blue ones there.”
+• Sort Objects: Sort by color, size, and type.

-• Do puzzles.
-Working simple puzzles helps develop spatial reasoning.
+• Do Puzzles: Working with simple puzzles helps develop spatial reasoning.
+We love this set of puzzles for toddlers.

 How High Should a Two-year-old Count?